 - Adult badgers have relatively short canines, a crest along the top of the skull and the lower jaw cannot be detached; badger skulls less than a year old have no crest and the lower jaw is not attached to the skull.

 - Fox skulls can be identified by their slender, sharp canines and long, narrow snout.
+The skull is 8–11cm long, quite elongated and has huge eye sockets with concave pits above them.

 - Cats have a very short snout and typically only three or four teeth behind the canines.